 As the world moves towards more sustainable alternative fuels, we are focused on supporting the transition to a low-carbon future.
 In 2022, we opened our first Eurowag owned LNG bunkering stations in the Czech Republic, added new POS to our LNG acceptance network, including entering a new country, Hungary, and added POS where our customers can refuel with HVO100.
-HVO100 can reduce CO_2 emissions by up to 90%, compared with diesel fuel.
-At the end of the year, we had 302 active LNG and CNG stations, which represents more than 50% of the European market.
-With a focus on reducing emissions from bunkering locations, we are also installing photovoltaic panels in our truck parks.
+HVO100 can reduce Average number of payment solutions active customers